Paralyzed NYPD detective has heart attack

 Det.
-Steven McDonald, the NYPD officer who was paralyzed in 1986 after being shot in Central Park, was in stable condition after suffering an apparent heart attack Friday, police officials said.
+Steven McDonald, the NYPD officer who was paralyzed in 1986 after being shot in Central Park, suffered an apparent heart attack Friday, police officials said.

 NYPD officials didn’t have details on exactly when McDonald, 59, was stricken and wouldn’t disclose the Long Island hospital where he was taken.